 We would love to have you visit our church!
 Here are some frequently asked questions which you may find useful so you will know what to expect.

 What are your service times?
 On Sunday morning we offer Sunday School for ages 2 through adult at 9:30.
-Our worship service begins at 10:45 and lasts approximately an hour and 15 minutes.
+Our worship service begins at 10:45 (10:15 on Easter Sunday) and lasts approximately an hour and 15 minutes.
 If needed, nursery care is provided during both.

 What is the worship like at your church?
 Our goal in worship is to engage both our hearts and our minds in genuine adoration toward God.
 Our service can be described as “blended”, using the best of both traditional hymns and contemporary worship songs.
 We incorporate the use of a variety of instruments, including piano, guitar, bass, percussion, and mandolin.
 Our worship service is liturgical and includes elements such as a Call to Worship, Confession of Sin, Assurance of Forgiveness, Affirmation of Faith, and Scripture Readings.
 We believe that the preaching of God’s Word is central to all that we do, making the sermon an important part of every service.
 Click here for a sample order of worship.